yrsdi/yrsdi.github.io/_posts/2016-09-03-setup-elixir-envirorment.markdown

 ```
 $ asdf plugin-add elixir https://github.com/asdf-vm/asdf-elixir
 ```
-Make sure plugin that was added in the list
+Make sure plugin that has added in the list

 ```
 $ asdf plugin-list